Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 	* [Exceptions](#exceptions)
 	* [Errors](#errors)
 	* [Debugger](#debugger)
 * [Machine](#machine): Introduces the main structure of the XS runtime (its virtual machine) and explains how to use the runtime to build a host and to make C callbacks available to scripts.
-This section concludes with an example that demonstrates how to use XS in C to implement a JavaScript class with C functions.
+This section concludes with examples that demonstrates how to use XS in C to implement a JavaScript class with C functions.
 	* [Machine Allocation](#machine-allocation)
 	* [Context](#context)
 	* [Host](#host)